-When I was fourteen years old, when I answered a knock at our front door and encountered a battered woman, I still remember how she looked.
+When I was fourteen years old, I answered a knock at our front door and encountered a battered woman; I still remember how she looked.
 She was a petite young girl.
 She was battered, bruised, and bloodied.

 Her face looked like she had been struck repeatedly with a heavy object.
 I had never seen such violence to anyone, much less a woman.
 I was speechless.

 One worker explained that when some residents looked at me, they saw their abuser’s face.
 My physical presence as a man was upsetting to the people I wanted to help.
-I left wondering how I could support the victim without doing more harm?
+A look at me caused harm to them.

 1. Financial help.
-We can give to those who are best equipped to help them.
+We can contribute to those most suited to assist the victim.
 Many men hold an economic advantage over women.
 For a woman to leave a man who is abusing her means she also abandons his financial resources.
+No matter how much she may want to go, her financial limitations may make this impossible.
+This is why financial giving to women’s shelters is necessary.

 “Economic self-sufficiency is frequently the difference between violence and safety for many victims,” states the National Coalition Against Domestic Violence.